QbD Pharmaceutical: The Complete Guide to Quality by Design Implementation

 - The essential elements of a successful QbD approach from QTPP to control strategy

-- Practical implementation strategies that reduce development timelines
+- Practical implementation strategies for building stronger development and control packages

-- How QbD impacts regulatory submissions and inspection readiness
+- How QbD impacts regulatory submissions and GMP compliance

 What Is QbD Pharmaceutical?

 QbD pharmaceutical (Quality by Design) is a systematic approach to development that begins with predefined objectives and emphasizes product and process understanding and process control, based on sound science and quality risk management.
-This approach was formalized through the ICH Q8, Q9, and Q10 guidelines and represents the FDA's preferred paradigm for pharmaceutical development.
+This approach was formalized through the ICH Q8, Q9, and Q10 guidelines.

 QbD pharmaceutical (Quality by Design) is a systematic approach to development that begins with predefined objectives and emphasizes product and process understanding and process control, based on sound science and quality risk management.
-This approach was formalized through the ICH Q8, Q9, and Q10 guidelines and represents the FDA's preferred paradigm for pharmaceutical development.
+This approach was formalized through the ICH Q8, Q9, and Q10 guidelines.

 Key characteristics of QbD pharmaceutical: